richard-fairthorne/sbak/readme.md

 # SBAK

+## About

 sbak is a unix/linux oriented server backup tool which can be used to make regular and frequent uncompressed backups while consuming minimal disk space.

+## Announcement

+I am beginning to offer support for sbak through [HashBang Media](http://hashbang.info).

+sbak has been in an unmaintained state for 10 years.
+I've just deployed it to a major network and am now maintaining it at [Github](http://github.com/richard-fairthorne/sbak).

+The short term roadmap is limited but includes:

+- assistance with choosing which files to include in the backups
+- more sane defaults for 2018
+- better documentation

+Wishlist:

+- multithreaded rsync

+And and all assistance is welcome :D

 ## Usage